 If you suffer from food intolerances, an elimination diet may help with symptom reduction and recovery.
 Symptoms of food intolerance are not limited to digestive issues and many people suffer a range of issues that can lessen or disappear when removing the trigger food(s) from the diet.
 It may not be necessary to test for specific sensitivities and the accuracy of tests is still variable, though a basic screen might be useful as a starting point, as certain sensitivities can cause cross-reaction to other foods that are not the real problem.

-Supplementing with the omega-3 EPA and the omega-6 fatty acid gamma-linolenic acid (GLA) provides the body with the pre-formed omega-3 and 6 fatty acids most heavily affected by altered fatty acid production.
+Supplementing with long-chain omega-3 EPA and omega-6 fatty acid gamma-linolenic acid (GLA) provides the body with the pre-formed omega-3 and 6 fatty acids most heavily affected by altered fatty acid production.

-By bypassing the need for the body to perform several complex, inefficient conversion steps to produce these long-chain fats from shorter dietary fats, the energy needed for this process is spared and normal fatty acid levels can be restored more quickly and effectively.
+Bypassing the need for the body to perform several complex, inefficient conversion steps to produce these long-chain fats from shorter-chain dietary fats means the energy needed for this process is spared and normal fatty acid levels can be restored more quickly and effectively.
 Pure EPA supplementation directly increases EPA levels, helping to restore an optimal AA to EPA ratio, which results in reduced inflammation and enhanced immune function.
 EPA and GLA also give rise to products that inhibit viral replication and act as antiviral compounds, as well as supporting brain function and cellular communication.

 “EPA and GLA also give rise to products that inhibit viral replication and act as antiviral compounds, as well as supporting brain function and cellular communication.”